Frequently Asked Questions

 Yes, you can, but we would suggest bringing a fairly small quantity which you can include within your luggage weight allowance.
 However, please remember that, with potentially 8,000 patients served by Mwaya Community Dispensary and 13,000 by Kachere Health Centre, anything you bring with you will be a drop in the ocean.

 This depends on whether you are a doctor, nurse, medical student, or physiotherapist.
-We suggest that you read the documents called Information for Volunteer Nurses and Midwives, Information for Volunteer Doctors, Information for Volunteer Physiotherapists and/or Physiotherapy in Malawi for more information.
+We suggest that you read the documents called Information for Volunteer Nurses and Midwives, Information for Volunteer Doctors and Information for Volunteer Physiotherapists for more information.

 Is there a translator at the Dispensary and Health Centre?